Whether you aspire to be a bodybuilder, powerlifter, or just want to start lifting weights, you need to begin with the basics.

 |Overhead Press||3 x 12|

-Fundamentals of Each Muscle Group
+How to Train Each Muscle Group

 Now let’s learn about the fundamentals of building size and strength for each muscle.
 We’ll also talk about some other exercises for each body part.